pulibrary/dataspace_embargo_lifter/README.md

 ## Instructions

-1. To run, create a file called `.embargo_env` modeled after `.embargo_env.example`, populated with values for the following variables:
+1. To run, uncomment and edit the environment variables at the top of the `embargo_lifter.sh` file and populate with the following variables:
   * `EMBARGO_EMAILS`
     * The email address(es) to which embargo reports should go whenever this script is run.
     * NOTE: To add multiple email addresses, separater them by a comma with no whitespace.